The NCI Predoctoral to Postdoctoral Fellow Transition Award (F99/K00)

 The NCI Predoctoral to Postdoctoral Fellow Transition (F99/K00) Award supports outstanding Ph.D. and other Research Doctoral candidates complete their dissertation research training (F99 phase) and transition in a timely manner to mentored, cancer-focused postdoctoral career development research positions (K00 phase).

-Learn more about the F99/K00 Award by viewing this year’s NCI F99/K00 Predoc to Postdoc Award (RFA-CA-17-014) video playlist.
-Coming Soon – meanwhile, see a PDF version of the slides, with a transcript of the video under Resources.
+Learn more about the F99/K00 Award by viewing this year’s NCI F99/K00 Predoc to Postdoc Award (RFA-CA-18-001) Funding Opportunity Announcement.
+See also the PDF versions of slides prepared for F99 webinars, which are under Resources.

 Letters of Intent are due January 22, 2019, and applications are due February 22, 2019.
 Interested applicants should review the Funding Opportunity Announcement, the material under Resources, and/or contact the program staff.

 |Citizens, Foreign Nationals, and U.S. Visa Holders||